Spooky-Labs/The-Farm-Mark-II/docs/DEPLOYMENT_CHECKLIST.md

 ### If functions don't appear:
 1. Check `functions/index.js` exports both functions
 2. Verify `functions/package.json` exists
-3. Check Node version: `node --version` (should be 18+)
+3. Check Node version: `node --version` (should be 20+ as Node 18 is deprecated)

 ### If storage trigger doesn't fire:
-1. Verify bucket name matches pattern: `{projectId}-agent-code`
+1. Verify bucket name is correctly set to `the-farm-neutrino-315cd.firebasestorage.app` in both functions
 2. Check firebase-admin version in package.json (needs 9.7.0+)
-3. Ensure storage rules allow writes
+3. Ensure Firebase Storage is initialized and has proper permissions

 ## Ready to Deploy?